 "I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both you and your seed may live:" (v19).

-It is God the Father and Jesus Christ's earnest desire that his chosen people choose life.
+It is God the Father's and Jesus Christ's earnest desire for people to choose life instead of death.

 The biblical record clearly shows individuals who choose to live in disobedience to the Sovereign God's righteous laws, precepts, and principles will have their existence terminated in the Lake of Fire and cease as a living being, but those who live in obedience to his righteous laws, precepts, and principles will live forever in his Kingdom of spirit-beings.
 The choice is yours to make.